MDAnalysis/mdanalysis-subprojects-branding/README.md

 See the [MDAnalysis Style Guide](https://github.com/MDAnalysis/branding/blob/main/STYLE_GUIDE.md) in addition to information presented here.

+### MDAnalysis policy
+Based on discussion at the Business meeting on 2025-11-24, all subprojects are encouraged to replace their current logo with their new one from this repository.
+Final decision on adoption rests with the subproject's maintenance team.

 ### Brand Application
 - Maintain minimum clear space around logos
 - Use provided formats without modification